NucleusEngineering/data-journey/.journey/tutorial_stockholm.neos.md

 Inspect the `Dockerfile` to understand how the container will be build.

-`main.py` defines the web server that handles the incoming data points.
+`main.py`  in the `data-journey/ETL/CloudRun` folder defines the web server that handles the incoming data points.
 Inspect `main.py` to understand the web server logic.

 We can use Gemini Code Assist:

 1. Open Gemini Code Assist <img style="vertical-align:middle" src="https://www.gstatic.com/images/branding/productlogos/gemini/v4/web-24dp/logo_gemini_color_1x_web_24dp.png" width="8px" height="8px"> on the left hand side.
-2. Select the `main.py` file in the Explorer.
+2. Select the `main.py` file in the Explorer of the `data-journey/ETL/CloudRun` folder.
 3. Insert ``Please explain what the main.py file does?`` into the Gemini prompt.

-Make sure to replace the required PROJECT_ID in `config.py` so you can access them safely in `main.py`.
+Make sure to replace the required PROJECT_ID in `config.py` in the `./CloudRun` folder so you can access them safely in `main.py`.

 Open `~/data-journey/ETL/CloudRun/config.py` <walkthrough-editor-open-file filePath="/home/admin_/data-journey/ETL/CloudRun/config.py">by clicking here</walkthrough-editor-open-file> and add your own variables.